 Earache is generally caused by an ear infection, but can also be caused by:

-You should also seek immediate medical attention if the earache is the result of something that is stuck in your ear.
+You should seek immediate medical attention if your earache is the result of something that is stuck in your ear.
 Do not attempt to remove the foreign object yourself.
 Contact your nearest Ear Health clinic, GP, or call Healthline on 0800 611 116.

-- The earache doesn’t improve within a few days.
+- the earache doesn’t improve (or gets worse) within a couple of days